ad-freiburg/qlever/README.md

 [![Build
 Status](https://travis-ci.org/ad-freiburg/QLever.svg?branch=master)](https://travis-ci.org/ad-freiburg/QLever)

-QLever (pronounced "clever") is a super high performance SPARQL engine for efficient search on large scale knowledge bases (KB) such as Wikidata.
+QLever (pronounced "clever") is an efficient SPARQL engine which can handle very large datasets.
+For example, QLever can index the complete Wikidata (~ 7 billion triples) in less than 12 hours on a standard Linux machine using around 40 GB of RAM, with subsequent query times below 1 second even for relatively complex queries with large result sets.
-On top of its best in class performance and scalability to large datasets (> 1.5 TB) QLever has some unique features and SPARQL extensions.
+On top of the standard SPARQL functionality, QLever also supports SPARQL+Text search and SPARQL Autocompletion;

-## QLever's Superpowers

-QLever extends SPARQL with several useful features such as the ability to combine classic SPARQL queries with search on a knowledge base linked text corpus.
-Such a linked corpus is basically a large (several TBs) collection of text in which mentions of entities are linked to the respective entities in the knowledge base.

-In QLever this enables efficient queries such as the following query asking which astronauts walked on the moon.
+these are described in the next section.

+A demo of QLever on a variety of large datasets, including the complete Wikidata, can be found under http://qlever.cs.uni-freiburg.de

+The basic design behind QLever is described in this [CIKM'17 paper](http://ad-publications.informatik.uni-freiburg.de/CIKM_qlever_BB_2017.pdf).
+If you use QLever, please cite this paper.
+We are working on a follow-up publication that describes and evaluates the many additional features and performance improvements to QLever since 2017.

+# SPARQL+Text and SPARQL Autocompletion

+On top of the vanilla SPARQL functionality,
+QLever allows so-called SPARQL+Text queries on a text corpus linked to a knowledge base via entity recognition.
+For example, the following query find all mentions of astronauts next to the words "moon" and "walk*" in the text corpus:

     SELECT ?a TEXT(?t) SCORE(?t) WHERE {
         ?a <is-a> <Astronaut> .